Anxiety and Substance Abuse: Treating Mental Health Issues and Addiction

 - Motivational interviewing (MI), designed to help you work through any ambivalence you may have about treatment and then overcome these ambivalent feelings.

 Medication can be an important aspect of treatment for anxiety disorders and SUDs.
-There are medications available to help manage withdrawal symptoms and to reduce the likelihood of relapse of certain substances, including alcohol and opioids.10, 20
+There are medications available to help manage withdrawal symptoms and to reduce the likelihood of relapse with certain substances, including alcohol and opioids.10,20

-Antidepressants can balance chemical levels in your brain that play a role in your mood and stress levels.4 The most common antidepressants used to manage anxiety are Paxil (paroxetine), Zoloft (sertraline), Prozac (fluoxetine), and Celexa (citalopram).15, 22 Benzodiazepines, such as Xanax (alprazolam) or Valium (diazepam), can be used short-term to manage anxiety symptoms, but these have a high addiction potential and should be used cautiously in people with co-occurring disorders.1, 11
+Antidepressants can balance chemical levels in your brain that play a role in your mood and stress levels.4 The most common antidepressants used to manage anxiety are Paxil (paroxetine), Zoloft (sertraline), Prozac (fluoxetine), and Celexa (citalopram).15,22 Benzodiazepines—such as Xanax (alprazolam) and Valium (diazepam)—can be used in the short term to manage anxiety symptoms, but these have strong addiction potential and should be used cautiously in people with co-occurring disorders.1,11

-Complementary therapies can be incorporated into the treatment plan, and include a range of techniques that can increase the effectiveness of traditional treatment.1 These include:1, 4, 21, 23
+Complementary therapies can be incorporated into a person’s treatment plan and include a range of techniques that can increase the effectiveness of traditional treatment.1 These include:1,4,21,23

 - Relaxation techniques.
 This can involve deep breathing, mindfulness, meditation, or yoga, which you can practice when feeling anxious.

 - Exercise.
 Incorporating exercise can be a good way to reduce anxiety and stress.

 - Pet therapy.
 Animals can help lower anxiety levels and be incorporated into therapy sessions.
 Dogs and horses are commonly used in therapy and have been shown to be effective in sessions.